-January 15 is Martin Luther King Jr. Day (which this year falls on King's actual birthday), and who better to discuss and honor the civil rights hero than his fellow activist and wife Coretta Scott King, who maintained and continued his legacy after his assassination in 1968 (she is the main reason Martin Luther King Jr. Day exists as a federal holiday)?
+Who better to discuss and honor Martin Luther King, Jr. than his fellow activist and wife Coretta Scott King, who maintained and continued his legacy after his assassination in 1968 (she is the main reason Martin Luther King Jr. Day exists as a federal holiday)?
 She worked alongside her husband during many of his campaigns for civil rights and peace, and after his death continued her activism on behalf of women, the poor, and the LGBT community, as well as against apartheid, including through her foundation of the King Center for Nonviolent Social Change.

 In early 1978, King was advocating on behalf of a full employment bill, the Humphrey-Hawkins Act (which was passed later that year).
 WTTW's John Callaway flew to Atlanta to speak with her for a special, hour-long episode of Callaway Interviews, covering the Act, her husband's legacy, persisting problems of social inequality, and her own life and work.
 Watch excerpts from that impressive interview here.